Tag Archive for: pool opening

 Pool closing

-Using high-powered blowers, we drain the pool, seal off the plumbing lines, remove the pump and filter, take down the ladders, and cover the pool.
+Using high-powered blowers, we drain the pool to the bottom of the skimmer, seal off the plumbing lines, clean the filter, clean the pool of leaves and debris, put away the ladders, and cover the pool.
 We can also supply and add the necessary chemical kits for winterizing at this time.

 Pool opening

-Your pool cover will be taken down, cleaned, and stored while we reinstall the pool’s ladders and handrails and reassemble the pool’s plumbing.
+Your pool cover will be taken off, and stored while we reinstall the pool’s ladders and handrails and reassemble the pool system.
 We’ll also run a series of tests to ensure everything is working.
-When we open a pool, we don’t clean it, balance the chemicals, or add new ones.
+When we open a pool, we clean the pool with two different vacuums, a brush, and a net.
+We also add the needed shock and algaecides.
+We do not do any follow-up cleaning or balancing, the opening is a one day event.
 Clients should take charge of this part of the pool opening process.
 In most cases, this results in significant financial and time savings for them.
 In case you need any assistance or have any questions about opening and closing your pool, we’re here to help.

 Let the professionals handle opening and closing your pool.